 While Uber Cash is a good backup option, sometimes it’s possible to buy Uber gift cards for even more than 5% savings.

 Uber sells gift cards through many retailers, and sometimes there can be value in buying gift cards from them.
-For example, earlier this year Amazon had a ridiculous promotion where you could save a significant amount on virtually any purchase when redeeming one Amex or Chase point, including the purchase of Uber gift cards.
+For example, sometimes Amazon has promotions where you can save a significant amount on virtually any purchase by using a “Shop With Points” feature, and this can be a great opportunity to save money on the purchase of Uber gift cards.

 So keep an eye out for gift card deals, since that could save you a lot on Uber purchases.